torvalds/linux/Documentation/mm/damon/design.rst

 core layer are evaluated first.
 After that, the group of filters that handled by the operations layer are evaluated.
 Filters in each of the groups are evaluated in the installed order.
 If a part of memory is matched to one of the filter, next filters are ignored.
-If the memory passes through the filters evaluation stage because it is not matched to any of the filters, applying the scheme's action to it is allowed, same to the behavior when no filter exists.
+If the part passes through the filters evaluation stage because it is not matched to any of the filters, applying the scheme's action to it depends on the last filter's allowance type.
+If the last filter was for allowing, the part of memory will be rejected, and vice versa.

 For example, let's assume 1) a filter for allowing anonymous pages and 2) another filter for rejecting young pages are installed in the order.
 If a page